mikeymckay/chits/README.markdown

-Assuming a fresh install of ubuntu:
+# How to install chits

+Assuming a fresh install of ubuntu, these are the steps required to get chits up and running.
+Extra steps should be taken to make this stuff secure.
+A script to automate this will be coming soon.
+All of the lines that look like code are meant to be executed as is on the command line.
+Just copy and paste the entire line to your terminal window.

-#A. Setting up necessary softwares (Apache, MySQL , PHP)
+#A. Setting up necessary softwares (Apache, MySQL ,PHP)

-3. sudo apt-get install apache2 mysql-server php5 php5-mysql openssh-server git-core
-	you will be prompted for root password in a blue screen - remember what you choose you will need it below (it can be empty if you are not going to put real data into your database)
+  1. Install web server, programming language, secure shell server and a code management tool.
+You will be prompted for your root password.
+Later you will be asked to create a root password for mysql in a blue screen - remember what you choose you will need it below (it can be empty if you are not going to put real data into your database))

+    sudo apt-get install apache2 mysql-server php5 php5-mysql openssh-server git-core

+  2. Download the latest and greatest and most stable chits

     cd /var/www
     chmod 777 .
     git clone git://github.com/alisonperez/chits.git

-#C. Configuring php.ini, httpd.conf, mysql
+#B. Configuring php.ini, httpd.conf, mysql

+  1. Download and overwrite your existing php.ini

-1. sudo gedit /etc/php5/apache2/php.ini
+    sudo wget -O /etc/php5/apache2/php.ini http://github.com/mikeymckay/chits/raw/master/install/php.ini.sample
-   Locate the following parameters and assign the following values:

-- register_globals -> On
-- memory_limit -> 128MB (for linux just use M not MB ie. 128M instead of 128MB)
-- session.auto_start -> 1
-- session.save_path -> /var/tmp
-- upload_max_filesize -> 20M (for linux this is "upload_max_filesize")
-- post_max_size -> 128 M

-3. Setup the database - you will need the mysql password you setup earlier
+  3. Setup the database - you will need the mysql password you setup earlier.
+Create, populate and setup the users:

-    a. create a database called 'example_database':
-        echo "CREATE DATABASE example_database;" | mysql -u root -p
+    echo "CREATE DATABASE example_database;" | mysql -u root -p mysql -u root -p example_database < /var/www/chits/db/core_data.sql

-    b.
-Populate chits_example_database
-        mysql -u root -p example_database < /var/www/chits/db/core_data.sql

-    e. login to Mysql again using root account echo "INSERT INTO user SET user='example_user',password=password('example_password'),host='localhost';FLUSH PRIVILEGES;GRANT ALL PRIVILEGES ON example_database.* to example_user@localhost IDENTIFIED BY 'example_password';" | mysql -u root mysql -p
+    echo "INSERT INTO user SET user='example_user',password=password('example_password'),host='localhost';FLUSH PRIVILEGES;GRANT ALL PRIVILEGES ON example_database.* to example_user@localhost IDENTIFIED BY 'example_password';" | mysql -u root mysql -p

-#D. Configuring CHITS config file
+#C. Configuring chits config file

     cp chits/modules/_dbselect.php.sample chits/modules/_dbselect.php

-#E. Test it
+#D. Test it
+  (restart apache2 maybe - hopefully not)

-    d.
-Access CHITS in the browser thru the URL: http://localhost/chits/
+  1. Access chits in the browser thru the URL: http://localhost/chits/

-    e.
-Login using 'admin' and password 'admin'
+  2. Login using 'admin' and password 'admin'